Healthy Homes Assessment Bridge P?

 Home Assessments Bridge P? for Rental Properties

-There are many concerns you should look for when conducting the home review to determine if your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns to be able to examine when conducting an home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can have a significant impact for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to book your rental property home assessment.

 home assessments for rental properties